CitrineInformatics/community-tools/web_ui_examples/06_machine_learning.md

 ![ML config](fig/51_ml_config.png "ML config")

 It is helpful to expand the description ("Show More") and read about the various parameters on this page.
 On the bottom of that page, each property is listed with its **Descriptor Type** (Categorical, Real, Organic, Inorganic, Alloy), **Parameter Type** (Input, Output, Latent variable, Ignore), and **Values**.
 If you would like to change a setting, click "edit" next to the corresponding property.
+You need to have at least one input and at least one output (this is the [supervised learning](https://bigdata-madesimple.com/machine-learning-explained-understanding-supervised-unsupervised-and-reinforcement-learning/) paradigm).

-We'll edit "Property Crystallinity" because we want it as an Input rather than an Output.
+For this tutorial, we'll edit "Property Crystallinity" because we want it as an Input rather than an Output.

 ![Set columns](fig/52_set_col_types.png "Set columns")